quantum-kite/kite/docs/documentation/calculation.md

   : Calculates the longitudinal DC conductivity for a set of Fermi energies (uses the $\propto\mathcal{O}(N)$ single-shot method).

-KITE previous release worked in two dimensions.
-However, since then, there has been an efford to expand the calculations for three dimensional systems.
-In this new release, many of them are implemented in 3D as well.
+KITE previous release was restricted to two-dimensional systems.
+However, since then, there has been an efford to expand the functionalties to three dimensional systems.
+In this new release, most functionalities are compatible with 3D systems.
 For details, check the table below: